autoplot/documentation/javadoc/org/autoplot/inline/InlineDataSource.md

-# org.autoplot.inline.InlineDataSourceData source used mostly for demonstrations and quick modifications
+# org.autoplot.inline.InlineDataSource

- of data.
+Data source used mostly for demonstrations and quick modifications of data.
 It also implements the "Mash Up Tool" which is a special case of vap+inline, where N datasets are loaded an a combination of these datasets is returned.

-InlineDataSource( java.net.URI uri )
+# InlineDataSource( java.net.URI uri )

 ***